 A. Send electronic copy of Solution Paper by email:

 1. Each team is required to submit an electronic copy of its solution paper by email to firstname.lastname@example.org.
 Any team member or the advisor may submit this email.

-2. In the subject line of your email write: COMAP and your team’s control number.
+2. In the subject line of your email write: your team’s control number.
 For example:

 3. Use your team’s control number as the name of your file attachments.

-will accept only a Microsoft Word or Adobe PDF (PDF is the preferred file format) of your solution.
+will accept only a Adobe PDF of your solution.

 DO NOT include your Control Sheet, programs or software with your email as they will not be used in